agroshvillis/VizAn/docs/MANUAL.rst

     Fig ???_reaction example of Glucose-6-phosphate phosphatase reaction detailed information in BIGG database.

-Mandatory information to visualize  CobraPy optimisation results are the same:
+Mandatory information to visualise  CobraPy optimisation results are the same:

 a) Reaction full name as shape element class : “Name”
 b) Reaction stoichiometry (which metabolites and in what direction are produced) as shape element class : “Stoichiometry”